cap-js/docs/node.js/cds-tx.md

 - constructing a new root transaction `tx` per run using `cds.tx()`
 - setting that as the background run's continuation's `cds.context`
-- invokes `fn` passing `tx` as argument to it.
+- invoking `fn`, passing `tx` as argument to it.

 Think of it as if each run happens in an own thread with own context, with automatic transaction management.

-Use argument `options` if you want to run the background thread with different user or tenant than the one you called `cds.spawn()` from.
+The nested context inherits values from `cds.context`.
+Use the argument `options` if you want to override values, for example to run the background thread with different user or tenant than the one you called `cds.spawn()` from.